MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/performance/resolve-pagelatch-ex-contention.md

 Consider the following scenarios:

-- You have a column that includes sequential values, such as an Identity column or a DateTime column, that is being inserted through the **Getdate()** function.
+- You have a column that includes sequential values such as an Identity column or a DateTime column that is inserted through the **Getdate()** function.

 - You have a clustered index that has the sequential column as a leading column.